gothamjs/framework/README.md

 Want to speak with me or the community ?
 Join us on Gitter.

 ### Bugs
 You found a bug ?
-Let me know in the issues of that repo.
+Let me know.

 # License